INKAS: Criticism

-In July and August 2017, CBC News reported that INCAS signed a deal with Azerbaijan’s interior ministry under which the company had delivered several Canadian-made armoured personnel carriers (APCs) to Azerbaijan.
-This provoked strong condemnation from the Armenian-Canadian population who were concerned that they would be used in the Nagorno-Karabakh conflict or the Armenia-Azerbaijan border crisis, leading to the Canadian government promising to meet with the representatives of the Armenian community.
+In July and August 2017, CBC News reported that INKAS signed a deal with Azerbaijan’s interior ministry under which the company had delivered several Canadian-made armoured personnel carriers (APCs) to Azerbaijan.
+This provoked strong condemnation from the Armenian-Canadian population which was concerned that the equipment would be used in the Nagorno-Karabakh conflict or the Armenia-Azerbaijan border crisis.
+The Canadian government responded by promising to meet with the representatives of the Armenian community.
 Ramil Huseynli — Azerbaijan's Chargé d’Affaires in Ottawa — responded by saying "...the acquisition of armoured personnel carriers from a Canadian company does not pose such a threat [to regional peace and stability], as these vehicles are intended only for law enforcement and civilian transport.
 In this light, the hysteria of the Armenian community, who should put Canadian interests above the rest, is unintelligible.”
 According to the 2016 Report on Exports of Military Goods from Canada, Azerbaijan bought $378,705 worth of fire arms and ground vehicles in Canada.

+In October 2023, 100 activists blocked the entrances of INKAS' Toronto offices, with five being arrested.
+The protestors criticized the company for helping arm the Israeli military.
+INKAS reports that the company “supplied the government of Israel with more command & control units than any other supplier in history”, and has also sold cyber warfare services and remotely controlled weapon stations.
+INKAS responded to the protest by stating that the situation caused the business to lose profits and was costly to their reputation.